jorgeacunam/Ambulance-allocation-optimization-models-for-the-ED-overcrowding-instances/README.md

 # Ambulance-allocation-optimization-models-for-the-ED-overcrowding-instances
-Set of data instances and instructions to replicate and run numerical experiments
+Set of data instances and instructions to run the numerical experiments